 The Movie: The Paris Tasting has also been thoroughly memorialized through the movie Bottle Shock, a 2008 independent film that is roughly based on the 1976 Paris Tasting, featuring components of Chateau Montelena's story to stardom.

-Find the Tasting of Paris at the Smithsonian: Finally, the landmark Paris Tasting has since been duplicated all over the world with different wines, different judges and varying results; however, the original, indisputable 1976 Paris Tasting has been given permanent reprieve in the Smithsonian Institute's National Museum of American History, where bottles of the '73 Stag's Leap Cab and '73 Chateau Montelena Chardonnay are on exhibit as part of the museum's permanent collection.
+In the Smithsonian: Finally, the landmark Paris Tasting has since been duplicated all over the world with different wines, different judges, and varying results; however, the original, indisputable 1976 Paris Tasting has been given permanent reprieve in the Smithsonian Institute's National Museum of American History, where bottles of the '73 Stag's Leap Cab and '73 Chateau Montelena Chardonnay are on exhibit as part of the museum's permanent collection.